LukasWoodtli/WebPage/content/git_dotgit_dir.md

-Title: Git: The .git Directory
+---
+title: Dot Git Directory
-Date: 2017-06-29
+date: 2017-06-29
-Category: Programming
+category: Programming
-Tags: Git, Version Control
+tags: [Git, Version Control]
+---

 Some notes about the contents of the `.git` directory that resides in the root of a git repository.